epsolute/path-oram/README.md

 	- these libs `-l boost_system -l ssl -l crypto  -l redis++ -l hiredis -l aerospike -l dl -l z` (OpenSSL, boost, Redis client, Aerospike client)
 - for testing and benchmarking
 	- all of the above
-	- these libs `-l gtest -l pthread -l benchmark` (Google Test and Google Benchmark with pthread)
+	- these libs `-l gtest -l pthread -l benchmark -l gmock` (Google Test + gMock and Google Benchmark with pthread)
 	- `gcovr` for coverage
 	- `doxygen` for generating docs
 - or, use this Docker image: `dbogatov/docker-images:pbc-latest`